How to Make Wooden Bunnies for Easter

 Paint the inside portion of the ears with two coats of soft pink paint.
 Let dry, it takes less than half an hour.

 Place the small arch of the ears between the large arch of the ear.
 Using small pieces of the transparent tape wrap the ends tightly together, use the wire cutters to cut off the ends of the tape.
 Repeat for the other ear.

 Attach the bunnies ears after painting the face on.

-Place the end of the ear into the holes on the top of the bunnies head.
+Place the end of the ear into the holes on the top of the cut out bunnies head.
 If you have difficulty fitting the wire into the hole, drill the hole a little bit larger or deeper.
 I did not glue my ears so they can be removed for storing.
 Also please note that the ears don’t need to be exact as long as they are proportionate to one another.
 The ears are bendable and fun to adjust for different emotions.

 Transferring the Facial Features